SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/office365/message_trace.md

 }
 ```

-You can now create enable the trigger "Create a new playbook" > "Create a playbook from scratch" and add the "Message Trace" trigger.
+You can now create the playbook "Create a new playbook > Create a playbook from scratch" and add the "Message Trace" trigger.

+Create a trigger configuration and input the following information:
+- account_name
+- account_password
+- intake_key

+Save your configuration and start the trigger.